Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and_Token_Economics.md

 Then a week later it gets hacked for $60 million due to a smart contract bug.

-The DAO's spectacular rise and fall taught the crypto world a crucial lesson: decentralized governance isn't just about writing smart contracts but rather about reimagining how humans coordinate at scale.
+The DAO's spectacular rise and fall taught the crypto world a crucial lesson: decentralized governance requires more than writing smart contracts; it requires reimagining how humans coordinate at scale.
 If every stakeholder held direct voting power, the thinking went, then no CEO could make self-serving decisions and no board could prioritize shareholders over users.
 The elimination of traditional principal-agent problems seemed within reach.

 The theory was elegant, but reality proved messier.
 Democracy works differently when voters are pseudonymous, the treasury is programmable money, and decisions execute automatically through immutable code.